nbtinh2002/QSPI_Controller_IP/README.md

 ### Clock, Reset, and Interrupt

 This interface provides the basic control signals for synchronous operation and system-level event notification.
-The controller runs on the system clock (`clk`), resets with `rst_n`, and reports status/events through an interrupt line (`irq`).
+The controller runs on the system clock (`clk`), resets with `resetn`, and reports status/events through an interrupt line (`irq`).

 ### APB Slave Interface (Configuration & Control)